Asking Questions - ESL EFL Activities, Games and Worksheets

 In this fun crossword activity, students practice making questions with different question words.
 The class is divided into two groups (A and B) and each student is given a corresponding worksheet.
 Both groups have the same crossword, but Group A has the words across and Group B has the words down.
 Their task is to write questions for the words on their part of the crossword.
 Working together, the students write down questions that would elicit the words/phrases on their crossword.
 When they have finished writing their questions, the students pair up with someone from the other group.
 Students then take it in turns to ask their partner for a question to one of their missing words by asking, e.g. What’s the question for 1 down?
 Their partner then asks them the question that relates to the word/phrase that appears on their half of the crossword.
 The student then tries to guess the answer.
 If the student guesses the answer successfully, they write in the missing word/phrase on their crossword.
 If not, their partner continues to ask more questions until their partner is able to guess the answer.
 When the students have finished, they compare their answers.

 ESL EFL Writing and Speaking Activity - Pre-intermediate - 35 Minutes

 This captivating teaching activity gives students practice at asking and answering questions using different question structures.
-The students are put into large groups and each student is given a worksheet.
+The students are put into large groups and each student is given a copy of the worksheet.
 Each student writes their name at the top of the paper and then gives their sheet to the person sitting on their left.
 This person thinks of a question that they would like to ask the student whose name is at the top of the worksheet.
 They write their question on the worksheet by completing one of the unfinished questions.
 The activity is repeated until the students receive the worksheet with their name at the top.
 The students then go round the class, find each of the students who wrote a question for them and answer it.